EthanM2026/openRaGWorM/README.md

-openRaGWorm is a basic Recurrent Generative World Model written in C. It is lightweight enough to run on a ten-year-old CPU.
+openRaGWorM is a basic Recurrent Generative World Model written in C. It is lightweight enough to run on a ten-year-old CPU.

 Written originally for Debian Linux.